Everything you need to know about foundation law in one easy-to-use, regularly updated guide

 The Council on Foundations's Compendium of Legal Resources (“Compendium”), is a comprehensive guide to foundation law for the non-lawyer.
 It is easy to use, self-directed, and regularly updated.

 The Council developed the Compendium in direct response to requests from our members to publish new legal desktop guides.
-Rather than update old materials that could quickly turn into unusable books on a shelf whenever the law was changed, the Council created an annual subscription service that would provide subscribers with guaranteed revised chapters reflecting new information and any changes in the law.
+Rather than update old materials that could quickly turn into unusable books on a shelf whenever the law was changed, the Council created a series of chapters covering various legal topics that can be acccessed electronically.

 - What is the Compendium of Legal Resources?